Nasseratic/gints/README.md

-# gints
+# Tots
-End-to-end type safety with gin framework and ts
+End-to-end type safety from Go to TypeScript